demeter-run/up/stage1/README.md

 > [!TIP]
 > There are other variables available that you can use to tailor the installation but they have reasonable defaults.
 Check the `variables.tf` file for the definition of each.
 If you want to override the default value, add the corresponding line to `env.auto.tfvars` specifying the adjusted value.

+> [!TIP]
+> If you wish to commit your `env.auto.tfvars` file to git, you can create a `.gitignore` file in this directory containing `!env.auto.tfvars` which will remove the file from git's ignore list.

 ### Apply Terraform